-Recently, there have been too many reports of crimes being committed with guns stolen from federal law enforcement officers.
-Congressman DeSaulnier introduced the Federal Law Enforcement and Public Protection Act (H.R.
-6024), which bolsters requirements for officers to safely store and lock their weapons and requires federal law enforcement agencies to transparently report to appropriate agencies when their guns are lost or stolen.
+Concerning reports of crimes being committed with guns stolen from federal law enforcement officers led to Congressman DeSaulnier introducing the Federal Law Enforcement and Public Protection Act (H.R.
+3420), which bolsters requirements for officers to safely store and lock their weapons and requires federal law enforcement agencies to transparently report to appropriate agencies when their guns are lost or stolen.

-Mark has a long history of working to bring innovative solutions to our toughest problems, and knows firsthand the profound impact gun violence can have on families.
-He introduced the Modernizing Firearm Technology Act (H.R.
+As a continuation of his work in the California state legislature, Congressman DeSaulnier introduced the Modernizing Firearm Technology Act (H.R.
 6080), which promotes the creation of smart gun technology in an effort to decrease the number of tragic accidental shootings and suicides.

 For a downloadable copy of Mark's gun violence work, click the image below: